Ready to earn recurring income? Discover 14 profitable info products you can start selling today to grow your online business.

 How much can you sell a membership group for?

-4. Live Events
+4. Live events

 online conference

 This is quite a time-intensive info product because you’ll need to plan the event upfront, which can be a logistical nightmare if you’re bringing external speakers in.
-However, once you’ve run the live event once, you can replicate the format again and even sell recordings of the talks as separate info products.

 How long does it take to create a live event?